-In addition to these accomplishments, Deborah is the director of one of Arizona’s largest and fastest growing dance competitions, the “Cactus Classic”, which just celebrated its 9th year.
+In addition to these accomplishments, Deborah is the director of one of Arizona’s largest and fastest growing dance competitions, the “Cactus Classic”, which just celebrated its 14th year.
+In 2011, Deborah created a second independent competition called Saguaro Ball, which will celebrate its 6th year this November.

 Deborah recently retired from regular teaching after 17 years of dedication to the art, but enjoys continuing to coach students and groups (when she gets the chance to sneak away from her managerial duties).
 Her favorite activity has become choreographing and coaching amateur and professional group formations for annual performance at the Cactus Classic.